attdevsupport/att-html5-sdk/sdk/doc_src/guides/getting_started/README.md

 All of the client-side code in the AT&T API Platform SDK for HTML5 is written in JavaScript.
 All samples use the Sencha Touch SDK.
 The guides in this document are designed to get the application up and running, and to make calls to the AT&T APIs.
 If you want to customize the behavior of the Sencha Touch based application, you will need to become familiar with the Sencha Touch SDK.
 To gain a better understanding of Sencha Touch, visit [Sencha Learn](http://www.sencha.com/learn/touch/) for in depth tutorials and API documentation.

+If you want to write HTML5 applications without using Sencha Touch, you can use the provided JavaScript library (att-api-client.js) to take advantage of the AT&T APIs in a library-neutral way.

 **You will need a WebKit-based browser to run the Samples.
 Desktop WebKit browsers include Google Chrome and Apple Safari.
 Supported mobile devices include Android and iOS. **